LkeMitchll/Dotfiles/README.md

 I run all of this in iTerm 2 on OS X, although it should be transferable to any UNIXy system.

+Use 'Fira Code' to take full advantage of ligatures.

 **Requirements:**

 - [thoughtbot/dotfiles](https://github.com/thoughtbot/dotfiles)